LEADING OFF: Kapler might return for anthem on Memorial Day

 Lefty Packy Naughton (0-1, 2.89 ERA) starts for St. Louis against Padres righty Nick Martinez (2-2, 3.86).

-Two pitchers who took different paths to the big leagues are set to make their debuts when they face each other at Wrigley Field.
+A pair of pitchers who took different paths to the big leagues are set to make their debuts when they face each other at Wrigley Field.

 Prized Brewers pitching prospect Ethan Small is expected to start the first game in a day-night doubleheader against the Cubs.